-DUBAI - United Arab Emirates' state-owned renewable energy company, Masdar, has reached a global capacity of 65 gigawatts of clean energy as it heads towards its goal of 100 GW by 2030, Chairman Sultan Al Jaber said on Tuesday in opening remarks during the Abu Dhabi Sustainability Week.
+United Arab Emirates' state-owned firm Masdar, has reached global capacity of 65 gigawatts of clean energy as it heads towards its goal of 100 GW by 2030, Chairman Sultan Al Jaber said on Tuesday at the start of Abu Dhabi Sustainability Week.

-Masdar, owned by Abu Dhabi's Mubadala and national oil company ADNOC, has expanded rapidly in recent years through acquisitions and investments in renewable energy projects in Europe, the United States and recently in Austria.
+Masdar, owned by Abu Dhabi's Mubadala, national oil company ADNOC and government holding company TAQA, has expanded rapidly through acquisitions and investments in renewable energy projects in Europe, the United States and late last year in Austria.

-The United Arab Emirates has pledged to reach net zero emissions by 2050.
+The United Arab Emirates has pledged to reach net-zero emissions by 2050 and is seeking to diversify its economy away from dependence on fossil fuels.

 (Reporting by Maha El Dahan, Yousef Saba and Sarah El Safty; Editing by Tom Hogue and Bernadette Baum)